guilhermelspinto/apache_error_log_reader/README.md

-# Apache Error Log Reader
+# Error Log Reader

-The Apache Error Log Reader is a Python tool that allows users to analyze Apache server error logs, identifying and tallying different types of recorded errors.
+The Error Log Reader is a Python script designed to read and analyze Apache server error logs, specifically identifying and tallying "PHP Warning" and "PHP Fatal error" occurrences.

 ## Features

+- **Argument Parsing**: Utilizes the `argparse` module to parse command-line arguments for flexible usage.
-- **Error Log Reading**: Analyzes Apache server error log files to identify "PHP Warning" and "PHP Fatal error" errors.
+- **Error Identification**: Parses the error log file to identify PHP warnings and fatal errors.
-- **Error Grouping and Counting**: Groups similar errors and counts how many times each error occurred.
+- **Error Counting**: Groups similar errors and counts their occurrences.
-- **Export to CSV**: Optionally, results can be exported to a CSV file for additional analysis.
+- **Export to CSV**: Optionally exports the error data to a CSV file for further analysis.

-## How to Use
+## Usage

 ### Prerequisites